douglasglover3/X-Ray-Denoising/Autoencoder/README.md

 ## Autoencoder

-### Simple setup
+### Simple demo

 Use pip install -r requirements.txt to install all necessary libraries.

-Use the following command to run test images in autoencoder model.
-This will add noise to the xray images and the autoencoder will attempt to denoise them.
+Use the following command to apply the autoencoder onto an image at the defined image path.
+It will automatically add noise to the image and produce an output image.
-This will output PSNR and SSIM analytics, as well as a test image from each batch for examination.

-`python Autoencoder/TrainTest.py --load_model`
+`python Autoencoder/ApplyToImage.py --image <image-path>`

+Results are saved as Autoencoder/result.png.

-### Additional details
+### Training and other details

 Use pip install -r requirements.txt to install all necessary libraries.